2026 Call for Nominations for the

 These two awards were created by the Civil War Round Table of the District of Columbia (CWRTDC) to honor the life and legacy of one of the nation’s preeminent Civil War historians: the late Edwin C. Bearss.
 Ed spent more than seven decades crusading for battlefield site preservation, expanding interest and education in the military, political and socio‐cultural history of events leading up to the Civil War, the War itself, and its aftermath.
 He led countless tours of battlefields and other Civil War related sites.

-Seeking to assist Ed in his mission to protect, preserve and interpret Civil War sites around the country, this Round Table for many years made financial gifts for these purposes to an organization Ed selected.
+Seeking to assist Ed in his mission to protect, preserve and interpret Civil War sites around the country, the CWRTDC for many years made financial gifts for these purposes to an organization Ed selected.
 With his passing in 2020, the Round Table decided to continue this tradition by creating a new Edwin C. Bearss Awards program.
-More information about Ed Bearss and the Awards Program is posted below in separate entries on this page or by clicking HERE (https://www.blogger.com/blog/post/preview/4410459365744489207/6639784414899473444)
+More information about Ed Bearss and the Awards Program is available at HERE (https://cwrtdc-calendar.blogspot.com/p/ed-bearss-and-history-of-cwrtdc-awards.html/)

 Purpose and Amount of the Edwin C. Bearss Preservation Award